Sharonhalliday/PigLatin/TEST.md

 <!-- test one -->
+//vowel
 Test: "It recognise a word starting with a vowel in the sentence and it runs the vowel function
 Code: modifiedVowel("umbrella".concat("way"));
 Expected Output: umbrellaway

 <!-- test two-->
+//for consonant

+//first
+Test: "It recognise a word starting with "q" in the sentence and it runs the consonant function
+Code: modifiedConsonant("quick".concat("ay"));
+Expected Output: ickquay

+//second
+Test: "It recognise a word starting with "s" before "qu" in the sentence and it runs the consonant function
+Code: modifiedConsonant("squeal".concat("ay"));
+Expected Output: quealsay

+//third
-Test: "It recognise a word starting with a consonant in the sentence and it runs the consonant function
+Test: "It recognise a word starting with any consonsonant in the sentence and it runs the consonant function
 Code: modifiedConsonant("book".concat("ay"));
 Expected Output: ookbay